PaulRBerg/prb-proxy/README.md

 Overall, PRBProxy is a powerful tool for transaction composition, providing numerous features and benefits not available through EOAs.

+## Background

+The concept of a forwarding proxy has gained popularity thanks to DappHub, the developer team behind the decentralized stablecoin
+[DAI](https://makerdao.com).
+DappHub created [DSProxy](https://github.com/dapphub/ds-proxy), a widely used tool that allows for the execution of multiple contract calls in a single transaction.
+Major DeFi players like Maker, Balancer, and DeFi Saver all rely on DSProxy.

+However, as the Ethereum ecosystem has evolved since DSProxy's launch in 2017, the tool has become outdated.
+With significant improvements to the
+Solidity compiler and new EVM OPCODES, as well as the introduction of more user-friendly development environments like [Foundry](https://book.getfoundry.sh/), it was time for an update.

+Enter PRBProxy, the modern successor to DSProxy; a "DSProxy 2.0", if you will.
+It improves upon DSProxy in several ways:

+1. PRBProxy is deployed with [CREATE2][eip-1014], which allows clients to pre-compute the proxy contract's address.
+2. The `CREATE2` salts are generated in a way that eliminates the risk of front-running.
+3. The proxy owner is immutable, and so it cannot be changed during any `DELEGATECALL`.
+4. PRBProxy uses high-level Solidity code that is easier to comprehend and less prone to errors.
+5. PRBProxy offers more features than DSProxy.

+Using CREATE2 eliminates the risk of a [chain reorg](https://en.bitcoin.it/wiki/Chain_Reorganization) overriding the proxy contract owner, making
+PRBProxy a more secure alternative to DSProxy.
+With DSProxy, users must wait for several blocks to be mined before assuming the contract is secure.
+However, PRBProxy eliminates this risk entirely, making it possible to safely send funds to the proxy before it is deployed.

+## Deployments

+PRBProxyRegistry is deployed on all chains at 0xD42a2bB59775694c9Df4c7822BfFAb150e6c699D.
+A sortable, searchable list of all available chains can be found at https://prbproxy.com/deployments.
+To request a deployment to a new chain, please open a GitHub issue.
+You can speed up the process by sending funds to cover the deploy cost to the deployer account: 0x3Afb8fEDaC6429E2165E84CC43EeA7e42e6440fF.

+### ABIs

+The ABIs can be found on https://prbproxy.com/abi, where they can be downloaded or copied to the clipboard in various formats, including:

+- Solidity interface
+- JSON ABIs, prettified
+- JSON ABIs, minified
+- ethers.js human readable ABIs
+- viem human readable ABIs

+Alternatively, you can:

+- Download the ABIs from the [releases](https://github.com/PaulRBerg/prb-proxy/releases) page.
+- Copy the ABIs from [Etherscan](https://etherscan.io/address/0xD42a2bB59775694c9Df4c7822BfFAb150e6c699D).
+- Install [Foundry](https://getfoundry.sh/) and run `cast interface 0xD42a2bB59775694c9Df4c7822BfFAb150e6c699D`.
+- Use one of the programmatic methods described below.

 ## Install

+You can get access to the ABIs and the `IPRBProxy` and the `IPRBProxyRegistry` interfaces programmatically.

 ### Foundry